glouppe/talk-kva-2025/talk.md

 Posterior oxygen maps $p(x|y)$ can be recovered from satellite observations $y$ of the surface, by zero-shot posterior sampling from a diffusion prior $p(x)$ of the Black Sea dynamics.

 .footnote[Credits: Work in progress with Victor Mangeleer and Marilaure Grégoire.]

+???

+Fortunately, good physical models of the Black Sea exist, which can be used to train a diffusion prior $p(x)$ of realistic 3D oxygen maps $x$.

+Our preliminary results show that we can recover realistic 3D oxygen maps from satellite observations of the surface.

+More work is needed to validate these results and to improve the model, but we are optimistic that this approach can provide valuable insights into the dynamics of hypoxia in the Black Sea.

 ---